Treating hair loss

 These are available as a lotion, gel or foam depending on which you find easiest to use.
 However, they cannot be used on your face, for example on your beard or eyebrows.

-Possible side effects of corticosteroids include thinning of your skin and acne (spots).
+Possible side effects of corticosteroids include thinning of your skin and acne.

-Corticosteroids tablets are not recommended due to the risk of serious side effects, such as diabetes and stomach ulcers.
+Corticosteroids tablets aren't recommended because of the risk of serious side effects.

 Minoxidil lotion is applied to the scalp and can stimulate hair regrowth after about 12 weeks.
 However, it can take up to a year for the medication to take full effect.

 Minoxidil is licensed to treat both male- and female-pattern baldness, but is not specifically licensed to treat alopecia areata.
-This means it has not undergone thorough medical testing for this purpose.
+This means it hasn't undergone thorough medical testing for this purpose.

 Minoxidil is not recommended for those under 18 years old.
-It is not available on the NHS, but can be prescribed privately or bought over the counter.
+It's not available on the NHS, but can be prescribed privately or bought over the counter.

 Immunotherapy may be an effective form of treatment for extensive or total hair loss, although fewer than half of those who are treated will see worthwhile hair regrowth.